5. Reboot of a Reboot

 During that time I also reviewed my collection of acute urban industrial decay reference images, and that's when I realized that the design of the layout had evolved from something relatively ordinary toward urban blight, but the transition wasn't complete; it was still a mash-up of two worlds.
 In order to realize my new vision of the layout (below), I didn't need to start over; I just needed to abandon almost everything.
 Oddly enough, that included all of the sidings, essentially reducing the layout to the purest form of roundy-rounder: the train would simply run laps, with seemingly no purpose.
 But this didn't bother me—I'm a roundy-rounder at heart anyway.
 The only regret was the money invested in all of those turnouts that would never be used!
 Then again, they're not available in manual form, so that didn't make much difference.
 Plus it sure simplified layout wiring...

 In order to accelerate construction, I rummaged through the storage container looking for stuff to "steal" from other projects (I figured whenever I returned to work on those layouts, I'd either build them again, or design something else).
 And that's when I made a surprising discovery: I'd removed a big old freight station that I'd bashed for the layout back in its earliest days, and seeing it again made me realize it was a better fit than what I'd come up with in the interim.
 Together with the structures I'd swiped, I basically had almost everything I needed to wrap things up; I just had to rearrange the streets a little to make it all work.
 Which brought me to this:

 1. Haber Manufacturing

-*This lot has been occupied by numerous businesses since the layout's beginnings, including a used car dealership, a welding shop, a junkyard and a fuel oil distributor, among others.
+*This lot has been occupied by numerous businesses since the layout's beginnings, including a used car dealership, a welding shop, a junkyard, a fuel oil distributor and a burger joint, among others.
 I've decided to leave it empty in order to avoid "overpopulating" the layout—to provide "negative space."

 Time for Big Blue